FabriceSerapion/php_cloud_run_supabase_pgsql/README.md

 - then, edit the continuous deployment
   - to run the build trigger on tagging the main branch; tags must follow the pattern `^v(\d+)\.(\d+)\.(\d+)$`
   - to detect a `cloudbuild.yaml` file
-- to push a tag => `git tag vx.x.x && git push origin vx.x.x` => see another revision of your service deployed automatically
+- to push a tag (after having committed of course) => `git tag vx.x.x && git push origin vx.x.x` => see another revision of your service deployed automatically
 - try pushing a new tag again, see your app' working

 ## to go further